 ACP’s board of directors plays a crucial role in determining the mission of ACP and National Scholastic Press Association, ensuring that the organizations continue to operate in the best interest of past, present and future members.

-Becky Tate, president, Shawnee Mission North High School
+Becky Tate, president-elect, Shawnee Mission North High School

 Amy DeVault, secretary, Wichita State University